 It is a blend of Cinsault, Grenache, Rolle (Vermentino) and Syrah that wins hearts on its own terms.
 Dry, with the palest salmon hue to the pink.
 With a fragrance of wild herbs sitting amongst spicy strawberries, it also has a light floral nuance.
 The key to this wine is the texture, there is a rich silkiness to the palate.
 A portion of 5% of the grapes are barrel fermented with lees stirring (batonnage) which has added a creaminess, both in added body and that smooth silkiness, plus some spicy cream flavours on the finish.
 There is no mistaking that curvaceous bottle!

-To discover more about the rosé wines of Côtes de Provence please visit vinsdeprovence.com.
+To discover more about the South of France rosé wines, particularly of Côtes de Provence please visit vinsdeprovence.com.